 Are these numbers important?
 Is this model a reasonable STEM tool?
 We believe these numbers are trying to tell us something very new and rather special so we will continue writing blogs about our ideas, intuitions, conjectures, and sometimes rather-wild speculations until we learn if our simple logic and simple math have failed us.
 We are now trying to understand how continuity-order and symmetry-relations, then harmony-dynamics, are truly bedrock principles of Science, Technology, Engineering, and Mathematics.

 In December 2011 we didn’t know what we didn’t know.
 By December 2012 a few of our best students, recently-graduated seniors, now going to Tulane and Loyola just down the street, dropped back by their favorite high school.
 They told us that their professors had never seen a base-2 progression like ours.
 The students were confused and so were we.
 It did not take too long to realize that this work was indeed out of the mainstream.
 It even seemed like our little mathematical and geometric model was a bit seditious.
 It raised too many questions.
 Within a year, we became cautious.
 Within two years, even more cautious, and within three years, we stopped teaching about the model.
 We were learning how very seditious an idea can be.
 At that time this project became my sole cause, “We’ve got to figure out what’s going on here.” –BEC

-- Big Board-little universe, “Can our entire universe be meaningfully encapsulated within just over 201 base-2 exponential notations?” the basic web page. https://81018.com/home
+- Big Board-little universe, “Can our entire universe be meaningfully encapsulated within just 202 base-2 exponential notations?”
+The first web page: https://81018.com/home/

 - Quiet Expansion, “An exploration of 202 steps from the smallest measurement, the Planck length, to the Observable Universe” https://81018.com/big-board/